-National Environmental Policy Act (NEPA) regulations at 40 CFR §1508.8 (a) define direct effects as those "which are caused by the action and occur at the same time and place."
-NEPA regulations at 40 CFR §1508.8 (b) defines indirect effects "which are caused by the action and are later in time or farther removed by distance."
 None of the alternatives in this action would have a direct effect on the biological environment.
 Indirect effects on the biological environment could occur if the level of fishing effort changes as a result of the alternatives.
 Higher levels of effort could result in greater fishing mortality and greater bycatch mortality.

-Alternative 1 (No-action) would reduce the number of participants in the fishery to 55 (if expired endorsements are not allowed renewal) or 60 (if expired endorsements are allowed renewal).
+Alternative 1 (No-action) would reduce the number of participants in the fishery to 55.
 This is the smallest number of potential participants of all the alternatives.
 Effort would be expected to be lowest under this alternative, and thus adverse biological impacts would be lowest.

 Preferred Alternative 2 would allow the greatest number of participants in the rock shrimp fishery and presumably have the greatest impact on targeted and non-targeted species.
-The number of vessels eligible for the limited access endorsement would not change from the current number of 125 (if expired endorsements are not allowed renewal) or 155 (if expired endorsements are allowed renewal).
+The number of vessels eligible for the limited access endorsement would not change from the current number of 125 (if terminated endorsements are not allowed renewal) or 130 (if terminated endorsements are allowed renewal).
 Although many of these fishermen are not currently participating in the South Atlantic rock shrimp fishery, changes in biological and economic conditions may cause them to rejoin this fishery in the future.
 Also, future management measures in other South Atlantic fisheries may shift effort to the rock shrimp fishery increasing effort and thereby increasing adverse biological impacts.

-Alternative 3 would allow 58 (if expired endorsements are not allowed renewal) or 64 (if expired endorsements are allowed renewal) participants in the rock shrimp fishery.
-The biological impacts would be intermediate to Alternatives 1 and 2.
+Alternative 3 would allow 58 (if terminated endorsements are not allowed renewal) or 59 (if terminated endorsements are allowed renewal) participants in the rock shrimp fishery.
+The biological impacts would be intermediate to Alternative 1 and Preferred Alternative 2.

 This action is directly related to Action 2 and, to a lesser extent, Action 3.
-Specifically, whereas Action 2 is meant to determine what will happen to the endorsements of vessels that did not meet the 15,000 landing requirement at the end of calendar year 2007, Action
+Specifically, whereas Action 2 is meant to determine what will happen to the endorsements of vessels that did not meet the 15,000-pound landing requirement at the end of calendar year 2007,

-1 attempts to deal with the issue of the current 15,000-pound landing requirement in the long-term with respect to whether it should be retained, altered, or removed.
-Thus, shortterm impacts on vessels initially obtaining endorsements in 2003 are discussed in detail under Action 2.
-The vessels of particular concern in this action are those that initially obtained their endorsements after 2003 as they need to land at least 15,000 pounds of South Atlantic rock shrimp in at least one calendar year in the first four year time period after the year in which they initially obtained their endorsement.
+Action 1 attempts to deal with the issue of the current 15,000-pound landing requirement in the long-term with respect to whether it should be retained, altered, or removed.
+Thus, short-term impacts on vessels initially obtaining endorsements in 2003 are discussed in detail under Action 2.
+The vessels of particular concern in this action are those that initially obtained their endorsements after 2003 as they need to land at least 15,000 pounds of South Atlantic rock shrimp in at least one calendar year in the first four-year time period after the year in which they initially obtained their endorsement.
 So, the analysis for Action 1 focuses on long-term effects on vessels with active or renewable endorsements that obtained endorsements after 2003 and, to a lesser extent, vessels that have in fact already met the requirement.
 In effect, the analysis attempts to determine what the fleet is likely to look like in the long-term under the three alternatives being considered.
 Note that, with exception of the five vessels with endorsements potentially reinstated under Action 3, Action 1 would have no impact on the other 25 vessels with terminated endorsements.
 As such, it is assumed that the maximum fleet size in the South Atlantic rock shrimp fishery will be no more than 130 vessels regardless of which alternative the Council selects under Action 1 or any of the other actions being considered in this Amendment.
 Thus, this fleet size is the reference point from which the alternatives under Action 1 are analyzed.